-- 5.1.1 The College ensures that qualifications delivered are designed in line with the requirements of Framework for Higher Education Qualifications by consulting with appropriate external examiners when undertaking course design or consulting with established partners, employers and awarding organisations.
-This safeguards the student experience and ensures that the course is at positioned at the appropriate level and is securely linked relevant the Benchmark Statement. - 5.1.2 All courses have clear aims; have a coherent programme of modules or units that are consistent with its aims. - 5.1.3 The College is aware of the need to differentiate between levels so that students achieve and progress at each level and to ensure that these programmes are equivalent to those delivered elsewhere. - 5.1.4 Courses will have clearly defined access and progression routes.
+- 5.1.1 The College ensures that qualifications delivered are designed in line with the requirements of the Framework for Higher Education Qualifications of UK Degree-Awarding Bodies, by consulting with appropriate external examiners when undertaking course design or consulting with established partners, employers and awarding organisations.
+This safeguards the student experience and ensures that the course is at positioned at the appropriate level and is securely linked to the relevant Benchmark Statement or Standard. - 5.1.2 All courses have clear aims and have a coherent programme of modules or units that are consistent with its aims. - 5.1.3 The College is aware of the need to differentiate between levels so that students achieve and progress at each level, and to ensure that these programmes are equivalent to those delivered elsewhere. - 5.1.4 Courses will have clearly defined access and progression routes.